What is Neutral Colors?

 Practical Application

-When incorporating neutral colors into your design, consider the balance between warm and cool tones to create a cohesive look.
+When incorporating neutral colors into your design, consider the Undertone and the balance between warm and cool tones (Warm Colors and Cool Colors) to create a cohesive look.
 Use texture and material variety (like soft textiles and upholstery, smooth metals, and natural wood) to add depth and interest without relying on color alone.
 Additionally, using different shades of neutral colors can add complexity and sophistication to the space.
 Experiment with layering different neutrals to find the perfect combination for your style.